-Despite a substantial body of literature highlighting the contribution of informal social protection in meeting the needs of the poor and vulnerable, these systems are often overlooked, and their potentials remain untapped in social policy development and analysis (Holmes & Lwanga-Ntale, 2012).
-Reviews of social assistance programs in Africa (UNDP, 2019; WFP, 2021) reveal that only a few contemporary social protection policy statements in Africa acknowledge the role of informal social protection mechanisms.
+Despite a substantial body of literature highlighting the contribution of informal social protection in meeting the needs of the poor and vulnerable, these systems are often overlooked, and their potentials remain untapped in social policy development and analysis (Holmes and Lwanga-Ntale, 2012).
+Reviews of social assistance programs in Africa (United Nations Development Programme (UNDP), 2019a, 2019b; World Food Programme (WFP) et al., 2021) reveal that only a few contemporary social protection policy statements in Africa acknowledge the role of informal social protection mechanisms.
 The following section provide an overview of the welfare landscape in two income countries, Nigeria and Pakistan, highlighting the inadequacy of formal social protection for citizens in both countries.
 The discussion also underscores the relevance of empirically identifying of different mechanisms through which informal social protection is administered and its effectiveness in meeting the welfare needs from recipients' perspectives.

-Non-inclusion of informal social protection in social policies - Nigeria and Pakistan's formal welfare landscape
+Non-inclusion of informal social protection in social policies- Nigeria and Pakistan's formal welfare landscape

 Nigeria and Pakistan, classified as low-income countries (World Bank, 2022), have been purposively chosen for this study.
-This selection is based on their shared attributes in the provision of low formal welfare and their reliance of sizeable populations in both countries on informal welfare - an essential facet of informal security regimes (Wood & Gough, 2006; Abu Sharkh & Gough, 2010; Mumtaz, 2022b).
+This selection is based on their shared attributes in the provision of low formal welfare and their reliance of sizable populations in both countries on informal welfare-an essential facet of informal security regimes (Abu Sharkh and Gough, 2010; Wood and Gough, 2006).
 Moreover, both Pakistan and Nigeria are recognized as conservative societies (Omole-Ohons et al., 2010; Svanemyr et al., 2015).
 In such settings, traditions, culture, family structures, kinship networks, and religion play integral roles in individuals' lives, functioning as vital sources of support in times of need (McAnany, 2013).
 Nigeria and Pakistan boast robust family systems, deeply ingrained cultural values, and longstanding traditions.
 The substantial influence of religion on the lives of individuals in conservative societies, as highlighted by Johnstone (2015), is another key factor behind the selection of these nations.
 In both Pakistan and Nigeria, the majority of the population adheres to one religion or another.
 For instance, approximately 90% of Pakistan's population is Muslim, while in Nigeria, around 50% follow Islam, and 46% are Christians.
-Within these countries, various religious institutions, such as Madrassas and Churches, assume pivotal roles in providing support and welfare to the underprivileged during times of need (Obadare, 2007; Mumtaz & Whiteford, 2021).
+Within these countries, various religious institutions, such as madrassas and churches, assume pivotal roles in providing support and welfare to the underprivileged during times of need (Obadare, 2007).

-Historically, social protection programmes in the two countries have predominantly focussed around the formal sector.
-Notably, social insurance schemes, such as public pensions, have largely catered to public sector employees, constituting a substantial proportion of the overall social welfare expenditure in both countries (Holmes et al., 2012; Anifalaje, 2017; Mumtaz &

-Whiteford, 2017).
-In the years 2007 and 2017, Pakistan and Nigeria respectively embraced social protection strategies aligned with directives from international financial institutions like the World Bank and the International Monetary Fund, as well as international development agendas (Ministry of Finance, 2009; Ministry of Budget and National Planning, 2017).
+Historically, social protection programs in the two countries have predominantly focused around the formal sector.
+Notably, social insurance schemes, such as public pensions, have largely catered to public sector employees, constituting a substantial proportion of the overall social welfare expenditure in both countries (Anifalaje, 2017; Holmes et al., 2012).
+In the years 2007 and 2017, Pakistan and Nigeria, respectively, embraced social protection strategies aligned with directives from international financial institutions like the World Bank and the International Monetary Fund, as well as international development agendas (Ministry of Budget and National Planning, 2017; Ministry of Finance, 2009).
 These strategies were crafted to address the specific needs of individuals entrenched within the informal sector of their economies.
-This led to the implementation of initiatives: in Pakistan, the introduction of social assistance schemes, exemplified by the Benazir Income Support Programme, and in Nigeria, a diversified range of measures, encompassing tailored cash transfer programmes for those with disabilities, and conditional cash transfers designed, for example, to boost girls' education, and to improve the health of pregnant women and women with children under the age of two years.
+This led to the implementation of initiatives: in Pakistan, the introduction of social assistance schemes, exemplified by the Benazir Income Support Programme, and in Nigeria, a diversified range of measures, encompassing tailored cash transfer programs for those with disabilities, and conditional cash transfers designed, for example, to boost girls' education, and to improve the health of pregnant women and women with children under the age of 2 years.